-Authenticating Louis Vuittton is a valuable skill to have and one I have been fortunate enough to become, dare I say an expert at.
+Authenticating Louis Vuitton is a valuable skill to have and one I have been fortunate enough to become, dare I say an expert at.
 Before I had kids studying Louis Vuitton was a hobby of mine.
-I had several handbags that I purchased at the store and one Saturday afternoon I was on ebay and came across a vintage trunk that was in my price range.
+I had several handbags that I purchased at the store and one Saturday afternoon I was on eBay and came across a vintage trunk that was in my price range.
 The economy wasn’t great and luxury goods were moving so I was able to win this trunk for under $1,000!
-I became enthralled by the history of this 100 year old trunk and set out to find as much as I could about it.
+I became enthralled by the history of this 100-year-old trunk and set out to find as much as I could about it.
 Not only did I find out that I was the proud owner of Emily Vanderbilt’s trunk I also instantly became a passionate collector.

 Checklist to Authenticate a Pre-Owned Louis Vuitton

 - Are the color of the straps even throughout?
 If so, it’s a knockoff